“The amount of data dealt with in the worlwide society will expand explosively by a factor of 200.”

 - Built To Scale: As the number of your Data Sources and the volume of your data grows, Hevo scales horizontally, handling millions of records per minute with very little latency.
 This ensures the long-term viability of your business.

-- Best Security: Hevo handles your data in a secure and consistent way to ensure zero data loss.
+- Best Security: Hevo handles your data consistently and securely to ensure zero data loss.
 The database and API credentials provided by you are encrypted with keys specific to you and can’t be accessed by anyone apart from the application itself.

 - Smooth Schema Mapping: Hevo takes away the tedious task of schema management and automatically detects the schema of incoming data to map it to the destination schema.